 The Great Adirondack Brewing Company (formerly the Great Adirondack Steak & Seafood Company) is a "great" spot to rest your feet at the end of the day.
 They have tons of options, including, of course, steak and seafood, and their handcrafted, award-winning ales are spectacular.
 The Brewing Company is absolutely perfect for comfort food and a warm environment to end the day.

-Spend the day enjoying one of the best part of the Adirondacks: the great outdoors.
-Feel free to enjoy your lunch on the trail during your day, but be sure to brush up on the 7 Principles of Leave No Trace before you go, and bring all your trash with you when you leave!
+Spend the day experiencing one of the best parts of the Adirondacks: the great outdoors.
+Feel free to enjoy your lunch on the trail during your day, but be sure to brush up on the 7 Principles of Leave No Trace before you go, and bring all your trash with you when you leave.

 Eat Breakfast and Snag Lunch at Big Mountain Deli & Creperie